Kurdistan Communities Union: Structure

+Komalen Jinen Kurdistan

+Within the KCK is the Komalen Jinen Kurdistan (KJK), or Confederation of Women in Kurdistan, which is the women's movement.

 Ideology

 The philosophy of the KCK is described in the foreword to the agreement (sözleşme) that the Kurdistan People's Congress (Kongra-Gel) accepted on 17 May 2005.
 It was written by the leader of the PKK, Abdullah Öcalan on March 20, 2005.
 Having described the need for a democratic confederalism, Öcalan went on to say:

 The democratic confederalism of Kurdistan is not a State system, it is the democratic system of a people without a State ...
 It takes its power from the people and adopts to reach self sufficiency in every field including economy.

 The democratic confederalism is the movement of the Kurdish people to found their own democracy and organize their own social system ...
 The democratic confederalism is the expression of the democratic union of the Kurdish people that have been split into four parts and have spread all over the world ...
 It develops the (notion of) a democratic nation instead of the nationalist-statist nation based on strict borders.

 Abdullah Öcalan advocated for the implementation of "radical democracy" in the KCK.
 Murat Karayılan, the head of the KCK after Öcalan, explained the principle of democratic con-federalism in his book Bir Savaşın Anatomisi (Anatomy of a War):

 The alternative is the independent self-declaration of the democratic confederal system. ...
 The society should be independent, the nation should be independent.
 Yet, the main purpose should be for independent nations to form a democratic nation community together and based on equality, within a confederal system ...
 It is a system of partnering, where various cultures live together.

 The aim is a "union of equity and free will".

-The ideology of democratic confederalism draws heavily on theories of libertarian municipalism, social ecology, and Communalism developed by American anarchist and political philosopher Murray Bookchin, whose works Öcalan read and adapted for the Kurdish movement in the early 2000s while in prison. Öcalan has even described himself as a "student" of Bookchin, and the PKK hailed the American thinker as "one of the greatest social scientists of the 20th century" when he died in 2006.
+The ideology of democratic confederalism draws heavily on theories of libertarian municipalism, social ecology, and Communalism developed by American post-anarchist and political philosopher Murray Bookchin, whose works Öcalan read and adapted for the Kurdish movement in the early 2000s while in prison. Öcalan has even described himself as a "student" of Bookchin, and the PKK hailed the American thinker as "one of the greatest social scientists of the 20th century" when he died in 2006.